 PC DOS 2000

 PC DOS 2000, released in 1998, was just DOS 7 with Y2K bugfixes.
-IBM advertised it in computer magazines, but I never saw a copy of it myself.
+IBM advertised it in computer magazines, but I don’t recall ever seeing it in stores.
+It was easy to overlook at the time, but I think it’s a very underrated choice for vintage DOS PCs today.
+It’s still highly compatible with MS-DOS 6.22, but uses less memory.

 PC DOS 7.1